-This 2020-21 The University of Baltimore Graduate Catalog outlines the University's graduate policies and procedures that were in effect as of June 30, 2020.
-Subsequent changes to courses, programs, policies, procedures, faculty, staff and facilities policies and procedures may cause certain information in this catalog to become outdated.
-Hence, this catalog is not to be construed by the student as a contract, except in terms of the policy titled Catalog Under Which Students Graduate (as detailed in the Academic Policies section), and in terms of the student's compliance with all current policies and procedures of the University.
+This 2022-2023 The University of Baltimore Undergraduate Catalog outlines the University's undergraduate programs, courses, policies and procedures that were in effect as of June 30, 2022.
+Subsequent changes to policies and procedures may cause certain information in this catalog to become outdated.
+Hence, this catalog is not to be construed by the student as a contract, except in terms of the policy titled Catalog Under Which Students Graduate (as detailed in the Academic Policies section) and in terms of the student's compliance with all current policies and procedures of the University.

-UBalt students are informed of changes or additions to academic and financial policies that may affect them through announcements by email or on appropriate University websites, and, in some cases, through mail correspondence or separately printed posters, bulletins, notices or other communication vehicles.
+UBalt students are informed of changes or additions to academic and financial policies that may affect them through announcements by email or on appropriate University websites and, in some cases, through mail correspondence or separately printed posters, bulletins, notices or other communication vehicles.

 The University of Baltimore reserves the right to make policy and program changes as necessary.
-Students are urged to review all University-produced correspondence, class schedules, mailings, posters and other literature to keep fully informed.
+Students are urged to review all University-produced correspondence, class schedules, mailings, posters and other literature to stay fully informed.